CharlyOwo81/CharlyOwo81/README.md

   <summary>I'm currently working on a couple of things besides the college. </summary>
   <ul>
     <br>
-    <li>Taking a Swift Online Course, and looking forward to contribute to any iOS open source project.</li>
+    <li>Taking a Python Online Course, and looking forward to develop a series of educational visual novels.</li>
-    <li>Learning editing photos by using Adobe Lighroom, as well as drawing some vectors in Adobe Illustrator.</li>
+    <li>Composing and producing soundtracks in Bandlab, as well as writing a series of educational novels.</li>
     <li>Looking forward to take a Web Development Course in future besides school curriculum.</li>
     <li>AInquiring more about UX/UI.</li>
     <li>🔜</li>